-The KONVOI (a German acronym for Development and Analysis of Electronically Coupled Truck Platoons) project was focused on the use of Advanced Driver Assistance Systems (ADAS) to form truck platoons of up to four vehicles on public roads that could improve traffic flow, fuel consumption, and environmental performance of heavy-duty highway vehicles.
-This project had a $\notin 5.5$ million budget, with $\notin 4$ million provided by the German Federal Ministry of Economics and Technology (Shladover 2012).
-The research team included RWTH Aachen University institutes, automotive industry partners, freight forwarding companies, a trade school, and public agencies.
+The KONVOI (a German acronym for Development and Analysis of Electronically Coupled Truck Platoons) project focused on the use of Advanced Driver Assistance Systems (ADAS) to form truck platoons of up to four vehicles on public roads that could improve traffic flow, fuel consumption, and environmental performance of heavy-duty highway vehicles.
+This project had a \in 5.5 million budget, with \notin 4 million provided by the German Federal Ministry of Economics and Technology.318 The research team included RWTH Aachen University institutes, automotive industry partners, freight forwarding companies, a trade school, and public agencies.

-The KONVOI system was composed of a LiDAR

-unit, radar sensors, and GPS.
+The KONVOI system was composed of a LiDAR unit, radar sensors, and GPS.
 The system also made use of WLAN and 3G communications technologies.
-Using these inputs, the vehicles behind the lead vehicle in the platoon could be automatically driven using adaptive cruise control and automatic guidance applications (Jeschke et al. 2013).
+Using these inputs, the vehicles behind the lead vehicle in the platoon could be automatically driven using adaptive cruise control and automatic guidance applications.319

 The KONVOI project ran from May 2005 to May 2009.
-Over the course of the project, platoons of two to four vehicles logged more than 3,000 kilometers in public traffic (Deutschle et al. 2010).
-There is no direct follow-up project, however the SARTRE project based in Sweden has also focused on platoons led by commercial trucks that are supported by connected and automated vehicle technologies.
+Over the course of the project, platoons of two to four vehicles logged more than 3,000 kilometers in public traffic.320 There is no direct follow-up project, however the SARTRE project based in Sweden has also focused on platoons led by commercial trucks supported by connected and automated vehicle technologies.